 Distribution pipes are used to deliver natural gas to the neighborhoods of homes and businesses.
 Materials in these pipes are often steel, cast iron, plastic, and copper.

 The purpose of flowlines is to move the raw product from the wellhead to the gathering lines.
 They carry a mixture of oil, gas, water, and sand.

 Feeder pipes are used to move the product from processing facilities and storage tanks to the long-distance transmission pipelines.
 The product maybe crude oil, natural gas, or natural gas liquids.
 These pipes are typically 6 to 12” in diameter.

 How to protect these oil and gas pipelines?

 Pipes need to be protected and reinforced for higher properties and a longer lifespan.
-Especially for pipes working in the deep offshore conditions, reinforced pipes are indispensable, where traditional material no longer stands.
+Especially for pipes working in deep offshore conditions, reinforced pipes are indispensable, where traditional material no longer stands.

 Both domestic and international pipe manufacturers begin to adopt various materials, mainly new composite materials, as the reinforcement of their oil and gas pipelines.

 In TOPOLO we produce GPE700/800 series UD tape, a kind of continuous fiber-reinforced thermoplastic UD tape.
 It provides high strength and protection for oil and gas pipes.
 The tensile strength can reach 800-900Mpa with 65%-70% glass fiber content.
 It can be used as reinforcement for various pipes mentioned above, especially for plastic pipes.
 The pipeline reinforced by UD tapes is called reinforced thermoplastic composite pipes (TCP).
 The thinner the material is, the higher the property it can achieve.
 The thickness of TOPOLO glass-fiber-reinforced UD tapes is 0.3mm for GPE700 and 0.25mm for GPE800.